 Ivan P. Kaminow

-Established in 2015, this prize honors Ivan Kaminow for his many contributions to the field of optics and photonics as well as his dedication to mentoring and inspiring young researchers.
+Established in 2015, this prize honors Ivan Kaminow for his many contributions to the field of optics and photonics as well as his dedication to mentoring and inspiring early career researchers.

-Each year, one young professional will receive funding to attend The OSA Winter Leadership Meeting in addition to an OSA-managed meeting of their choice.
+Each year, one early career professional will receive funding to attend The OSA Winter Leadership Meeting in addition to an OSA-managed meeting of their choice.
 Recipients will also have the opportunity to be placed and mentored on OSA Committees, further enhancing their professional development.

 This fund is sponsored by the Kaminow family, Intel Corporation and personal donations from the OSA community.